EtienneGrey/etiennegrey/README.md

 ### Glad to see you here!

-I am a self taught native iOS Developer & content creator currently working on personal and contract projects 🚀
+I am a native iOS Developer currently working on personal and contract based projects 🚀

-I have a passion for creating beautiful & stunning UI, driven by helping those learning swift & swiftUI, with a strong foundation in Swift, SwiftUI, Firebase, Nextjs, etc.
+I have a passion for creating beautiful & stunning UI with a strong foundation in Swift, SwiftUI, Firebase, Nextjs, etc.

-Feel free to connect with me **@etiennegrey** for swift & swiftUI content or just to say hello 🌟

 Like My Work?